waveform80/picamera/docs/fov.rst

     This table is accurate as of firmware revision #656.
 Firmwares prior to this had a more restricted set of modes, and all video modes had partial FoV.
-Please use ``sudo rpi-update`` to upgrade to the latest firmware.
+Please use ``sudo apt-get dist-upgrade`` to upgrade to the latest firmware.

 Modes with full field of view (FoV) capture from the whole area of the camera's sensor (2592x1944 pixels), using the specified amount of `binning`_